SidneyTeodoroJr/digital_whiteboard/README.md

 ## Contributions

 <p>
 Contributions are welcome!
-If you want to improve facial detection, add new features, or fix issues, feel free to submit a pull request. </br>If you encounter any problems or have any suggestions for improvement, you can contact me through my profile on <a href="https://github.com/SidneyTeodoroJr">GitHub</a> or through my social networks listed below.
+If you want to improve the project, add new features or fix problems, feel free.
 </p>

 <hr>